helidon-io/helidon-build-tools/helidon-maven-plugin/README.md

  * `ITALIC`
  * Bright variants of the above with a  `!` suffix (e.g. `*bold*!`, `ITALIC!`)

+When `bold` is used without any other color, it is an alias for `default,bold`.

 The `negative` text color and the `bg_negative` background color are identical: they invert *both* the default text color and the background color.